mukeshydv/JSONParserSwift/README.md

 ## Implementation

 To parse any JSON String or Dictionary to your model you have to create a class and subclass it by `ParsableModel`.
 Now you will need to create the properties in the model class.
 You can create these properties with same name or different name as keys in json string.
 If you declare properties with same name as key in json then you need to declare only properties.
-But if you name different then keys then you need to confirm protocol `JSONKeyCoder` and implement method
+But if you want to have different names for properties and keys then you need to conform protocol `JSONKeyCoder` and implement method
 `func key(for key: String) -> String?`

 ### Example